 The children will be able to use the school facilities to take part in games, gymnastics or dance.

-During the dry weather, P.E. sessions will take place outside and the children will need a pair of velcro fastening trainers.
+P.E. sessions will take place in the school hall and children will do this bare foot.
 Please encourage your child to be as independent as possible about dressing and undressing, so they are able to do this themselves by the time they enter Reception.

 Personal, Social and Emotional Development